elastic/kibana/packages/kbn-openapi-generator/docs/USAGE_GUIDE.md

 ### How to organize files with OpenAPI specs?

-You have quite a lot of freedom on organizing your OpenAPI specs and code generator supports any valid OpenAPI.
-Though we recommend to follow rules derived from using OpenAPI specs and code generation in Rule Management team
+We recommend to follow rules described below.
+These rules were derived from hands-on experience while using OpenAPI specs and code generation in Rule Management team.

-- All your OpenAPI specs should be under a single domain folder with clear ownership assigned to your team via `.CODEOWNERS` file.
 - Prefer placing OpenAPI specs in a package (see `kbn-securitysolution-lists-common` or `kbn-securitysolution-exceptions-common` for examples).
 Generated artifacts can be easily imported into the other packages or plugins.
 Having specs in a package simplify reusing (you don't need long relative paths `../../../../my.schema.yaml`) of common OpenAPI primitives like `NonEmptyString` or `UUID` defined in `kbn-openapi-common` package.
 - Split API endpoint declarations into separate files.
 The rule of thumb here is having one HTTP Method declaration per file.
 For example you want to declare two endpoints `GET /api/my/data` and `POST /api/my/data` so you need to create two OpenAPI spec files for them.
-- Make sure you define `operationId` for each path item.
+- Make sure you define `operationId` for each path item. `operationId` is a unique string used to identify the operation (a single API operation on a path like `GET` and `POST`).
+The id MUST be unique among all operations described in Kibana.
+The `operationId` value is case-sensitive.
+Tools and libraries use the `operationId` to uniquely identify an operation.
-- Make sure file name matches defined `operationId`.
+- Make sure OpenAPI spec file name matches defined `operationId` so it can be easily found in IDE.
-- Feel free to group OpenAPI specs inside domain folder in smaller groups according business logic.
+- Feel free to group OpenAPI specs inside domain folder in smaller groups according to the business logic.
-- In the majority of cases importing `.gen.ts` file directly may complicate further OpenAPI schemas reorganization.
-To mitigate this problem prefer usage of index files.
+- Prefer reducing tight coupling by using index files to reexport artifacts from `*.gen.ts` files (see `kbn-securitysolution-lists-common` or `kbn-securitysolution-exceptions-common` for examples).

 > **Info:** By default OpenAPI code generator expects OpenAPI spec files named `<my-name>.schema.yaml`.
-If it's absolutely necessary to use another suffix make sure OpenAPI code generator picks file up by expecting generating script where `generate()` function is invoked.
+If it's absolutely necessary to use another suffix make sure OpenAPI code generator picks file up by modifying generating script where `generate()` function is invoked.

+You have quite a lot of freedom on organizing your OpenAPI specs and code generator supports any valid OpenAPI.

 #### Example